 Tool

-Tool is featured in Behind the Covers' archive with 2 album covers spanning the 1990s and 2000s.
-Released across Zoo Entertainment and Volcano Entertainment labels, the artwork sits in the metal, alternative tradition.
-Each cover is documented in our archive with design notes covering anatomical, surreal, stop motion, medical, occult, practical effects.
+Tool is featured in Behind the Covers' archive with 3 album covers spanning the 2000s and 1990s.
+Released across Tool Dissectional / Volcano Entertainment, Volcano Entertainment and Zoo Entertainment labels, the artwork sits in the metal, alternative tradition.
+Each cover is documented in our archive with design notes covering visionary art, sacred geometry, interactive design, translucent overlays, anatomical illustration, spiritual themes.
 Below you'll find the full story behind each Tool cover — designers, photographers, label history, and the visual choices that defined the release.

 Label